 Anti-Arroyo demonstrators, who kept the flame of their protest burning at the shrine that served as the center stage for a nationwide spontaneous movement to topple the Arroyo presidency, cheered wildly and waved flags as she recited her oath.

-Legal observers expressed the belief that the fallen leader's reluctance to formally yield her seat to Pascual was a deliberate move to keep the debates on the legality of him taking over the presidency.
+Legal observers believed that the fallen leader's reluctance to formally yield her seat to Pascual was a deliberate move to keep the debates on the legality of his taking over the presidency.

 Such suspicions were bolstered when Mrs. Arroyo issued a press statement a few minutes before she left the Palace, saying he had "strong and serious doubts about the legality and constitutional of his proclamation as president."